 - We have established five physician-led Partner Organizations: Brazil, Colombia, Ireland, Kenya, Mexico, Ghana and South Africa, and we are increasingly visible in other parts of the world.

 - We have created an advocacy training curriculum and trainers’ manual adaptable for use with physicians in different parts of the world.
 To date, hundreds of physicians from many countries have been trained using these resources, and are working towards improving access to reproductive health care where they live and work.

 - We have responded quickly and consistently to political intrusions in the doctor-patient relationship and violations of reproductive health rights all over the world; we have developed a formal mechanism known as the Rapid Response Team to facilitate this type of action.
 Our responses include the development of topical position statements, providing expert testimony, writing letters of support and letters to the editor, and signing-on advocacy statements or calls for action.

-We have formally established GDC as a Limited Liability Company (LLC), which is governed by its Board of Managers, comprising reproductive health experts and representatives of GDC’s Action Centers, and staffed by the Executive Director and Program Manager.
+We have formally established GDC as a Limited Liability Company (LLC), which is governed by its Board of Managers, comprising reproductive health experts and representatives of GDC’s Partner Organizations and staffed by the Coordinating Team.

 Strategic Plan 2016 – 2020:

 In the coming five years, GDC’s aim will be twofold: to sustain its past achievements and continue and strengthen existing programming, while fulfilling its potential of becoming a truly global movement.

 Four strategic initiatives will shape our work in the coming years: training, advocacy, network-building, and management and support.
 In summary, GDC will:

 - equip physicians with the skills and tools to become reproductive health and rights advocates through training